 Gatorade Liquid Concentrate

-Each 1-gallon bottle of liquid concentrate makes 6 gallons of the original Gatorade Thirst Quencher.
+Each 1-gallon bottle of Gatorade Concentrate makes 6 gallons of the original Thirst Quencher.

 Gatorade concentrates can be mixed with water in a cooler for larger batches, or pumps can be used to dispense single servings on an as needed basis.
 Many teams find that using pumps cuts down on product waste, and everyone can also choose the flavor they prefer.